privefl/rmarkdown-website-template/README.md

 For now, the 'Blog' link is giving a 404 page.

-I will introduce how to create your own blog in a future tuto.
+If you want to add a static blog to your webpage, go [there](https://github.com/privefl/jekyll-now-r-template).

 ## An example